Warning

 IMAS have been developed to improve safety, efficiency and effectiveness in mine action and to promote a common and consistent approach to the conduct of mine action operations.
 IMAS provide guidance, establish principles and, in some cases, define international requirements and specifications6 .
 They provide a frame of reference, which encourages the sponsors and managers of mine action programmes and projects to achieve and demonstrate agreed levels of effectiveness and safety.
 They provide a common language, and recommend the formats and rules for handling data, which enable the accurate and timely exchange of important information.

-IMAS assists National Mine Action Authorities (NMAA) to establish national standards and national SOPs by establishing a frame of reference, which can be used, or adapted for use, as a national standard.
+IMAS assists national mine action authorities (NMAA) to establish national standards and national SOPs by establishing a frame of reference, which can be used, or adapted for use, as a national standard.
 In certain situations, and at certain times it may be necessary and appropriate for the UN, or some other body, to assume some or all of the responsibilities, and fulfil some or all of the functions, of a NMAA.
 In such cases, IMAS will be the de-facto national standards until such time as appropriate local modifications are put in place.
-IMAS also provide the basis for the development of legal contracts between donors and implementing organisations.
+IMAS also provide the basis for the development of legal contracts between donors and implementing organizations.

 IMAS are not themselves SOPs.
 They do not define the way in which mine action requirements are to be achieved in the field - that is covered in national and local SOPs, rules, instructions and codes of practice.